Gary Cooper: From The Westerner to For Whom the Bell Tolls, 1940–1943

-Cooper concluded the year back at Goldwyn with Howard Hawks to make the romantic comedy Ball of Fire with Barbara Stanwyck.
-In the film, Cooper plays a shy linguistics professor who leads a team of seven scholars who are writing an encyclopedia.
-While researching slang, he meets Stanwyck's flirtatious burlesque stripper Sugarpuss O'Shea who blows the dust off their staid life of books.
-The screenplay by Charles Brackett and Billy Wilder provided Cooper the opportunity to exercise the full range of his light comedy skills.
-In his review for the New York Herald Tribune, Howard Barnes wrote that Cooper handled the role with "great skill and comic emphasis" and that his performance was "utterly delightful".
+Cooper concluded the year back at Goldwyn with Hawks to make the romantic comedy Ball of Fire with Barbara Stanwyck.
+Cooper plays a shy linguistics professor who leads a team of seven scholars who are writing an encyclopedia.
+While researching slang, he meets Stanwyck's flirtatious burlesque stripper Sugarpuss O'Shea, who blows the dust off their staid life of books.
+The screenplay, by Charles Brackett and Billy Wilder, gave Cooper the opportunity to exercise the full range of his light comedy skills.
+In the New York Herald Tribune, Howard Barnes wrote that Cooper handled the role with "great skill and comic emphasis" and called his performance "utterly delightful".
 Though small in scale, Ball of Fire was one of the top-grossing films of the year and Cooper's fourth consecutive picture to make the top 20.

 Cooper's only film appearance in 1942 was also his last under his Goldwyn contract.
 In Sam Wood's biographical film The Pride of the Yankees, Cooper portrays baseball star Lou Gehrig, who established a record with the New York Yankees for playing in 2,130 consecutive games.
 Cooper was reluctant to play the seven-time All-Star, who had died only the previous year from ALS (now commonly called "Lou Gehrig's disease").
 Beyond the challenges of effectively portraying such a popular and nationally recognized figure, Cooper knew very little about baseball and was not left-handed like Gehrig.

 After Gehrig's widow visited the actor and expressed her desire that he portray her husband, Cooper accepted the role that covered a 20-year span of Gehrig's life: his early love of baseball, his rise to greatness, his loving marriage, and his struggle with illness, culminating in his farewell speech at Yankee Stadium on July 4, 1939, before 62,000 fans.
 Cooper quickly learned the physical movements of a baseball player and developed a fluid, believable swing.
 The handedness issue was solved by reversing the print for certain batting scenes.
 The film was one of the year's top-10 pictures and received 11 Academy Award nominations, including Best Picture and Best Actor (Cooper's third).